 Energy & Atmosphere

 Buildings and facilities rely on the operation of mechanical systems and electrical systems to maintain a high level of indoor environmental quality for occupants.
 Building operations consume approximately 40% of the energy and 74% of the electricity produced annually in the United States, according to the U.S. Department of Energy.
 Greenhouse gases are generated and released for the production and consumption of the fossil fuel energy used in buildings.
 These greenhouse gases directly contribute to air pollution and climate change.
 Therefore, atmospheric problems can be reduced by increasing the efficiency with which energy is used‚ optimizing the use of natural energy resources‚ and understanding the effects of energy technologies on the atmosphere.
-See the HVAC and Lighting Whole Building Systems for guidance on reducing energy consumption.
+For guidance on reducing energy consumption, see:

 Air Conditioning generally refers to the process for cooling air in a space.
 It is most often achieved through a mechanical system that uses the refrigeration cycle to produce chilled air or water.
 The newly chilled air or water is then used for cooling a space.